 “Not reading is like being in front of a house full of treasure but you don’t have the key.” ~ Ngugi Wa Thiong’o.

 We have many people who have gone through various experiences most of which were very tough and yet they came out victorious.
 These people have been kind enough to chronicle their experiences and lessons in a book for easier access and reading.
-I know many would cringe at the thought of buying a book for a thousand or more shillings but just imagine how much that person paid to gain all that wisdom and experience?
+I know many would cringe at the thought of buying a book for a thousand or more shillings but just imagine how much the price that person paid to gain all that wisdom and experience?
 Now add packaging this in a book for easier access?
 Books can reduce the time that you need to reach certain goals, if you read and apply the advice contained therein.
-Fifty or more years of experience packaged in a book is no mean fete.
-Just imagine the alternative.
-Waiting a lifetime to make all your mistakes in life, before learning from them and then applying these lessons across your life.
+Fifty or more years of experience packaged in a book is no mean feat.
+Just imagine the alternative?
+Waiting a lifetime to make all your mistakes in life before learning from them and then applying these lessons across your life.

 So, next time you pass by a bookstore, pick up a book and become a sponge, soak your mind in all the wisdom & information contained within.
 Reading keeps your mind sharp and focused and above all else, helps your mind grow.
 Allow me to finish my post with this quote from Dr Wale Akinyemi “A person who doesn’t read has no advantage over the one who cannot read.”
 To read more posts by Mwangi, click HERE